 It’s that time of year again!
 When Pagan Pride Festivals and open rituals start popping up in our communities, and with them all the problems of being pagan in public.
 In light of the protesters visiting Nashville’s Pagan Pride day I thought it would be fitting to give some advice on how to still enjoy your day out with fellow pagans while protesters try to ruin it.
 These suggestions are for attendees and not organizers and I do encourage all to follow the rules set forth by the event coordinators, but sometimes everyone is following the rules and there are still gray areas on how to deal with these issues.

-- Sometimes, with open public events protesters are able to walk in and attempt to disturb the event from the inside.
+- Sometimes, with open public events, protesters are able to walk in an attempt to disturb the event from the inside.
 This can be the most difficult time when dealing with protesters; since they are not just using volume to disrupt but their persons.
-As with the Nashville Pagan Pride these protesters could also video tape their actions.
+As with the Nashville Pagan Pride, these protesters could also videotape their actions.
 If you are “in the broom-closet” this can be terrifying.
-I do want to take a moment and remind you that in some cases when going to an event you are giving permission to be photographed or video taped.
+I do want to take a moment and remind you that in some cases when going to an event you are giving permission to be photographed or videotaped.
 Before going to an event check their rules to be sure this is explained for the event its self.
 When done for the event or vendors they normally ask before the picture is taken and give you a chance to move.
-However, when the protesters are video taping it is best to just turn your back and let them pass by.
+However, when the protesters are videotaping it is best to just turn your back and let them pass by.
 You can find the video the Nashville protesters posted online and see individuals that can be identified are clearly standing in front of the protest.
 Other attendees are not identifiable.
-I would not suggest going up to them to engage or trying to impend traffic though the event.
+I would not suggest going up to them to engage or trying to impend traffic through the event.

-Do you have any stories about protesters at pagan event?
+Do you have any stories about protesters at a pagan event?

 As always please feel free to comment and share!
 If you have any questions or wish to get in contact with me please email me at firstname.lastname@example.org